-To-date the results of the small number of studies that have examined interactions between MC and DGO on performance in one-off sporting activities are not consistent (Brockbank, 2022; Buch et al., 2016; Tok, Dal, Doğan, Yaman, & Binboğa, 2020).
-Buch and colleagues reported that congruence between the perceived MC and DGO was positively associated with better aerobic performance measured in the form of VO{2max} in a physical fitness task on a treadmill in Norwegian army cadets.
-In accordance with predictions derived from AGT they reported that the effect of a mastery (task) climate on VO{2max} was stronger in army cadets with a high mastery (task) orientation and low performance (ego) orientation, whereas the effect of a performance (ego) climate was stronger in cadets with a high performance (ego) orientation and low mastery (task) orientation.
-These data seem consistent
+To-date the results of the small number of studies that have examined interactions between MC and DGO on performance in one-off sporting activities are not consistent (Brockbank, 2022; Buch et al., 2016; Tok et al., 2020).
+Buch and colleagues reported that congruence between the perceived MC and DGO was positively associated with better aerobic performance measured in the form of $VO{2max}$ in a physical fitness task on a treadmill in Norwegian army cadets.
+In accordance with predictions derived from

+AGT they reported that the effect of a mastery (task) climate on $VO{2max}$ was stronger in army cadets with a high mastery (task) orientation and low performance (ego) orientation, whereas the effect of a performance (ego) climate was stronger in cadets with a high performance (ego) orientation and low mastery (task) orientation.
+These data seem consistent with the person-environment fit perspective, but it should be noted that this sample was predominantly male (90%) and composed of army cadets who were exercised to exhaustion.
+These factors mean some caution is necessary when generalizing to other tasks and groups such as females or more expert athletes.
+Furthermore, Buch and colleagues analyzed the cadets' perceptions of the motivational climate rather than directly manipulating the MC, so the study did not speak directly to the effect of acute, experimental manipulations of MC on performance.